-- 1. Explanatory material, if needed, may - · Explain course sequence, purpose, or audience. - Identify courses fulfilling general education requirements (listed on 49). - Identify courses requiring a special fee, equipment, or materials. - Prerequisites represent the level of knowledge a student should have acquired before enrolling in this course.
-A prerequisite is usually stated as a specific numbered course; sometimes the prerequisite calls for a specific course "or equivalent experience." - 3.
-The course description describes the focus and level of the course. - 4.
+- 1. Explanatory material, if needed, may - · Explain course sequence, purpose, or audience. - Identify courses fulfilling general education requirements (listed on p.
+58). - Identify courses requiring a special fee, equipment, or materials. - Identify courses that lead to certification, badging, or other professional credential. - Prerequisites represent the level of knowledge a student should have acquired before enrolling in this course.
+A prerequisite is usually stated as a specific numbered course; sometimes the prerequisite calls for a specific course "or equivalent experience." - The course description describes the focus and learning objectives of the course. - 4.
 Statements beginning "Students may receive credit for only one of the following courses" are designed to avoid course duplication and, therefore, loss of credit.
 The courses listed are courses that duplicate or significantly overlap content.
 If a course in the list is not described elsewhere in the catalog, that means that the course has changed designator or number over the years or that the course is not offered at all UMGC locations.